40creeper/EEPROM-based-RFID-system/README.md

     </ol>

    <h2 id="section9">9.
 Results</h2>
     <p>The RFID-Based Door Access Control System successfully provides access control based on RFID card authentication.
-Administrators can easily manage user access through a web interface, and the system provides real-time feedback to users.</p>
+Administrators can easily manage user access through a web interface, and the system provides real-time feedback to users also sending data to the Google shees for further checking of the in time and the user entered.</p>

    <h2 id="section10">10.
 Challenges and Limitations</h2>
     <p><strong>Challenges and Limitations:</strong></p>